Revenue-Based Finance vs Revolving Credit: Which Is Right for Your Business?

 Finance

-Revenue-based finance and revolving credit facilities are both flexible working capital products — but they work in fundamentally different ways.
+Revenue-based finance and revolving credit facilities are both flexible funding products that can be used for working capital — but they work in fundamentally different ways.
 The right choice depends on your business model, revenue consistency, and what you need the capital for.
 This guide breaks down both options clearly.
 It is part of our Inventory Funding guide for UK SMEs.

 What is revenue-based finance?